HomeMy WebLinkAboutO-25-06 Accessory Dwelling UnitsORDINANCE NO.O-25-06

 architectural design of the primary residence, including facade and materials, colors and

-trim, and roofing materials and pitch.
+trim, and mofing materials and pitch.
 Foundation plantings shall be required on all sides of

 the accessory structure excluding entranceways and doorways.
 Said requirements are as